lorr1/bootleg_data_prep/README.md

     *Output*: in `/lfs/raiders8/0/lorr1/sv_data/data/<subfolder_name>/` folder, there will filtered output data.
 In `/lfs/raiders8/0/lorr1/sv_data/data/<subfolder_name>_stats/` folder, there will be two sets of statistics.
 One calculated over all mentions (with weak labeling), and one over just mentions from the original Wikipedia data (gold).

     Expected Time: less than 1 hour.
-    # subfolder_name is whatever you want to call the folder of the data

     ```
     python3 -m bootleg_data_prep.data_filter \
         --processes 10 \